Andrew Jackson and slavery

 Andrew Jackson, the seventh U.S. president, was a slave owner and slave trader.
 Unlike previous slaveowning presidents Thomas Jefferson and George Washington, Jackson "never questioned the morality of slavery."
-Existing records show that Jackson and his immediate heirs owned 325 slaves between 1788 and 1865.
-Jackson personally owned 95 people when he was first sworn in as U.S. president and 150 at the time of his death in 1845.
+Existing records show that Jackson and his immediate heirs owned 325 slaves between 1788 through 1865.
+Jackson personally owned 95 people when he was first sworn in as the U.S. president and 150 at the time of his death in 1845.
 Only 0.1% of southern slaveowner families owned 100 or more slaves at the time of the American Civil War.

 Slave trade

 Jackson was active in the interregional slave trade, transporting people by boat from the Cumberland River district of Tennessee to the Natchez District of Mississippi.
 In 1811 a Choctaw Indian agent, Silas Dinsmore, theoretically tried to enforce a prohibition on trafficking slaves through Choctaw territory.
 According to his political opponents, Jackson declared his intention to disregard this law, ranting, "I am no kidnapper.
 I am no slave.
 I want no passport.
 I am a freeman, and if I cannot pass freely with my property, my rifle and my pistols wilt pass me; they have never yet failed me; and while I have strength of arm to use them, they never will?"